 …If you choose to accept this prize, you will then have 10 days review the rules, notarize the affidavit and get it back to me as soon as possible by fax to … or by mail to …”

 This is the stuff of daydreams and fairy tales.
 The email was neither from Good Housekeeping nor Petco (the co-sponsor of the contest.)
-Was it Spam?
+I wondered if it was spam.
 I had entered this online random drawing after seeing a handmade sign about it on the glass doors of our local Petco store.
 Furthermore, I had not told ANYONE.
 No one.
 Not even my housemate and co-parent of three cats.
 So, I researched online for the owner of Good Housekeeping.
 Cha-CHING!
 The email came from a reasonably connected business entity.

-I easily found the rules online (I so love the Internet!)
-Next, many emails flew back and forth between a very kind and responsive marketing person and myself.
+I easily found the rules of the contest online.
+Many emails flew back and forth between a very kind, responsive marketing person and myself.
 First, I mailed to say “Yes!
 YES!
 I will accept the prize!
 Do not go to number 2 on your list!”
-Then, as I studied the rules and the release to be executed, I had a millisecond of concern.
+Then, as I studied the rules and the release to be executed, I had a microsecond of concern.
 The sponsors required that I agree to their use of my name, image, and biography AND agree to pay all expenses, taxes, etc. in connection with accepting.
 Would they require me to travel to collect the prize?
 A little distance by car is fine; something requiring flying halfway round the world would not be fine.
 So, I emailed Ms. Nice Marketer and she told me the prize would be mailed as Petco gift cards.
 That sounded strange after all the business about my photo and bio, but it was a huge relief.

 The next step was going to a notary.
 I paid for that service and snail-mailed the form, emailing to let them know when to expect it.
-Then, I went online to the Petco site to make a wish list, even though I was not totally confident this would all bear fruit.
+Then, I went online to the Petco site to make a cat product wish list for myself to purchase with the thousand bucks, even though I was not totally confident this would all bear fruit.

 Something This Good Must Be Shared - Pay It Forward

 That’s the way I feel about it.
-I mean, I would have been eternally grateful for an amount one-quarter of what our family is getting.
+I mean, I would have been eternally grateful for an amount one-quarter of what our "cat family" got.
 We recently had an adorable abandoned kitten join our household.
 Even though that adoption was not through the assistance of a shelter, my heart is very attuned to abandoned animals, so I thought one of our local animal shelters should share in the largess.
-In a very unscientific manner, I allowed my spirit core to guide me on choosing one.
+I chose a local no-kill shelter to get part of my money.

 I waited.
 No mailed prize arrived.
 After a few weeks, I emailed Ms. Nice and inquired as gently and as gratefully as possible what the timeline might be for expecting the award.
 She gave me more information.
 At this point, I had told only my housemate, my parents and one friend.
 The “if it’s too good to be true, then it probably isn’t” common wisdom chanted in a nya-nya fashion my brain.
 I was not going to tell anyone else in case it was some sort of scam, joke, or snafu.